 Focus on Lymphoma iOS app is a one-stop mobile solution that provides patients and care providers with comprehensive content on different types of lymphoma, diagnostic data, latest clinical trials and treatment options and helps people with lymphoma connect directly with Lymphoma Foundation, Helpline and Support Network.
 Among other features are:

 Doctor sessions recording, etc.

-Combination of useful features, content personalization and user-focused design make Focus on Lymphoma a mobile tool to improve patient engagement and awareness and positively impact the wellbeing of people who suffer from this disease.
+Our Apple application development team has built this app using the best practices of human-centered design.
+Useful features and content personalization make Focus on Lymphoma a mobile tool to improve patient engagement and awareness and positively impact the wellbeing of people who suffer from this disease.